Part-Time GCs & Startups

 But the percentage will be closer to 3% if I will be playing almost a founder-level role.
 This might involve (i) forming the entity and establishing all of the company's governance structure, (ii) issuing founder equity, (iii) creating an equity compensation plan, (iv) helping shape the company's business plan and go-to-market strategy, (v) developing a comprehensive IP protection strategy, (vi) providing legal and compliance support to launch new products or services, and (vii) designing and helping to execute a fundraising plan, including creating a pitch deck, executive summary and elevator pitch, working on the founders' pitch delivery, identifying potential investors, and preparing the founders to respond to challenging investor questions.

 When the upfront workload is that significant, not only do I require a larger grant, but I also require some amount of immediate vesting.
-Otherwise, I might spend hundreds of hours on a new company in the first few months and be vulnerable to termination after having received very little cash compensation and very little equity vesting.
+Otherwise, I might spend a hundred hours or more on a new company in the first few months and be vulnerable to termination after having received very little cash compensation and very little equity vesting.
 In those situations, I may require that 10% to 20% of my equity grant vest immediately.
 In some situations, I may also require a 2-year vesting schedule, instead of 3 or 4 years.

 Restricted Stock versus Stock Options